iabbaali/TicTacToe/README.md

 # TicTacToe

-A simple Tic Tac Toe game with time travel
+*A simple Tic Tac Toe game with time travel.*
----

 ## Functionaities
 * [x] User can make a move (alternating between X and O)
 * [x] User can use time travel function to move back to a certain move